 Objections and Reviews

-Objections to the Rate Book must be made in writing to the City within 42 days of the date of issue of the Rate Notice.
+Objections to the Rate Book must be made in writing to the City within 42 days of the rate notice issue date.
 The grounds on which objections may be made are outlined in the Local Government Act 1995, Section 6.76.
 The ratepayer should note that the rates must be paid as assessed irrespective of whether an objection has been lodged.
 Any reduction in rates as a result of a successful objection will be credited.